zig-gamedev/zig-gamedev/README.md

 * Building is as easy as running `zig build` (see: [Building](#building-sample-applications))
 * Libraries are written from scratch in Zig *or* provide Ziggified bindings to carefully selected C/C++ libraries
 * Uses native version of wgpu API (binaries from [dawn-bin](https://github.com/michal-z/dawn-bin)) for cross-platfrom graphics and DirectX 12 for low-level graphics on Windows ([windows branch](https://github.com/michal-z/zig-gamedev/tree/windows))

-*I work on this project full-time and try to make a living from donations.
-If you like it, please consider [supporting me](https://github.com/sponsors/michal-z).
-Thanks!*

 ## Sample applications